 Students will be charged standard HWS tuition and fees and a $600 administrative fee.
 This will cover tuition for a four-course semester (five courses with the intensive German course for advanced language students) , health insurance, and the orientation program, including the intensive German course.
 Note that no room or board charge is included.
 Students will pay room fees directly and should plan to bring their board fee to cover meal expenses throughout the program.
 Room costs will vary depending upon the option chosen but should range from $2300—$2800.
 While meal expenses will vary according to individual tastes, we estimate that $2100—$2300 should be sufficient for students who prepare their own meals.
 (Full-year students will need to plan accordingly to cover two semesters).

-Students applying to study in Germany through CGE-sponsored programs are encouraged to apply to the Julius G. Blocker ’53 Endowed Fund.
-Those selected as “Blocker Fellows” receive support to cover a variety of expenses related to their study abroad program.
-For further information visit the HWS Blocker Page.
-The deadline for applications for the Blocker Fellowship is the same as the deadline for CGE program applications.
+Students applying to study in Germany through CGE-sponsored programs are encouraged to apply for a Julius G. Blocker ’53 Fellowship.
+Those selected as “Blocker Fellows” receive support to cover a variety of expenses related to their study abroad program, including accommodations, meals, airfare, books and course materials, local transportation, and residence permit.
+Further information about this funding opportunity is available HERE.
+You may download the Blocker Fellowship application HERE.
+Please note that the Blocker Fellowship application and accompanying essay must be submitted in hardcopy to the Center for Global Education according to the instructions on the application form.

 HWS students must complete all components of the Global Education application in order to be considered for admission to this program.